Manufacturer Profile

 Every Viper boat manufactured or imported into the U.S. after 1972 has a 12-character Hull Identification Number (HIN) stamped on the transom.
 Viper HINs begin with the manufacturer codes EJS, RFK.

 The most commonly registered Viper models include the Cobra, 188s, Center Console.
-The fleet is primarily composed of recreationals and open motorboats.

 Before purchasing a used Viper, we recommend running a boat history report.
-A HullScore Boat History Report ($19) checks federal and commercial databases for stolen vessel records, maritime liens, salvage history, accidents, casualties, recalls, and USCG documentation status.
+A HullScore Boat History Report ($29) checks federal and commercial databases for stolen vessel records, maritime liens, salvage history, accidents, casualties, recalls, and USCG documentation status.